Follow TV Tropes

 • Boruto: Naruto the Movie and its Sequel Series retelling reveals that extra eyes are common among the Otsutsuki Clan that Kaguya came from.
 Momoshiki gains a Rinnegan on his forehead after devouring Kinshiki to enter his One-Winged Angel form as well as gaining a yellow Byakugan eyes.
 Urashiki gains a third eye after he goes One-Winged Angel, gaining a yellow version of the Byakugan in his original eyes, and a yellow Rinnegan.
 Shibai Otsutsuki had three eyes, each with a different power, a Byakugan, a Rinnegan and a new Dojutsu called the Senrigan.

-• Neon Genesis Evangelion.
-"End of Evangelion" featured Lilith temporarily growing a third eye to absorb something powerful.
+• The End of Evangelion features Lilith temporarily growing a third eye to absorb something powerful.
 To be specific, it's the Tree of Knowledge.
-There were... other connotations to its appearance, however...
+There are... other connotations to its appearance, however...

 • In Nurse Hitomi's Monster Infirmary, the title character (a Cyclops) has a younger sister with a third eye.
 Her personality changes depending on which eyes are open or closed.

-• In RG Veda, Taishakuten and Kujaku each have one, although in this case the third eye is a symbol of "sins even a demon wouldn't commit."
+• In RG Veda, Taishakuten and Kujaku each have one, although in this case the third eye is a symbol of "sins even a demon wouldn't commit".
 Taishakuten got his by eating Ashura-ou, and Kujaku's was because his parents were siblings.

-• Sayonara, Zetsubou-Sensei: Chiri occasionally reveals one.
+• In Sayonara, Zetsubou-Sensei, Chiri occasionally reveals one.

 • The Kishin Asura from Soul Eater has a major Buddhist motif, so naturally he has a third eye on his forehead... as well as eyes on his hands, eyes in his hair, and eyes within his regular eyes.

 • In Tanabata no Kuni, members of a certain family from a Town with a Dark Secret have special abilities which reference the idea of a "window into the soul".
 One of them involves creating balls of energy which cleanly destroy anything they come into contact with.
 Using the ability causes a jewel-like eye to form in the middle of one's head.
-Continual use causes the "jewel" to get larger, and the person to start looking like one of The Grays- the precursors who were the source of these powers.
+Continual use causes the "jewel" to get larger, and the person to start looking like one of The Greys — the precursors who were the source of these powers.

 • The Three-Eyed One is about a dimwitted young boy who becomes an Evil Genius with Psychic Powers whenever the bandage over his third eye is removed.